-The GMB PSU Plan is designed to enhance the long-term performance of the Company and align the members of the GMB to the Company's objectives.
-The members of the GMB including the Chief Executive Officer are eligible for PSU grants.
-The GMB PSU Plan provides for cliff vesting on the third year anniversary of the grant date, under the condition that the relevant GMB member continues to be actively employed by the Group on that date.
-If the GMB member is retired on that date or in case of an early retirement by mutual consent, the relevant GMB member will not automatically forfeit PSUs and pro rata vesting will be considered at the end of the vesting period at the sole discretion of the Company, represented by the Appointment, Remuneration and Corporate Governance Committee of the Board of Directors.
-Awards under the GMB PSU Plan are subject to the fulfillment of cumulative performance criteria over a three-year period from the date of the PSU grant.
-The value of the grant at grant date will equal one year of base salary for the Chief Executive Officer and 80% of base salary for the other GMB members.
-Each PSU may give right to up to two shares of the Company.
-The two performance criteria required to be met for PSUs to vest are total shareholder return and earnings per share.
+The members of the CEO Office will be eligible for PSU grants.
+This PSU Plan provides for cliff vesting on the third year anniversary of the grant date, under the condition that the relevant CEO Office member continues to be actively employed by the ArcelorMittal group on that date.
+If the CEO Office member is retired on that date or in case of an early retirement by mutual consent, the relevant CEO Office member will not automatically forfeit PSUs and pro rata vesting will be considered at the end of the vesting period at the sole discretion of the Appointments, Remuneration & Corporate Governance Committee of the Board of Directors.
+Awards under this PSU Plan are subject to the fulfillment of cumulative performance criteria over a threeyear period from the date of the PSU grant.
+The value of the grant at grant date will equal one year of base salary for the Chief Executive

+Officer and 80% of base salary for other executive officers.
+Each PSU may give the right to up to two shares of the Company in 2013, and each PSU from the 2014 grant may convey the right to up to one and a half shares.